12 Top-Rated Day Trips from Seville

 Similar to Ronda, the clifftop town has Moorish roots.
 The 15th- to 16th-century Basilica of Santa María de la Asunción features Mudéjar architectural elements that are common in this region.
 The Church of San Pedro is also noteworthy for its decorative Baroque facade.

-Tourists visiting during Easter Week (Semana Santa) will be delighted by the town's traditional festival.
+If you visit during Easter Week (Semana Santa), you'll be able to experience the town's traditional festival.

 Arcos de la Frontera is also remarkable for its regional cuisine.
-The town's historic center has many good tapas restaurants.
+The town's historic center has many good tapas restaurants with delightful patios.

 Exotic Tangier, Morocco